shinste/poker_bot_backend/README.md

-# Poker AI Assistant Project (Poker Bot)
+# Poker Bot (AI-Powered)

 ## Introduction
-This is a project I started in order to further familiarize myself with Python and web development.
-Since this is a smaller project, I've decided to use Flask as my framework and make use of an AI API.
-I thought that this project could be very interesting and useful to someone who enjoys poker, but wants to improve their statistical and strategical moves in the game.
-I also intend to use this program in order to improve my own playing, so I would like to make this application as practical as I can.
+This project serves as a valuable opportunity for me to deepen my understanding of both Python and web development.
+Opting for Django as the framework, I've integrated an AI API into the application.
+By focusing on poker, a game rich in statistical and strategic elements, I aim to create a platform that not only entertains but also educates users on making informed decisions during gameplay.
+One of my strongest motivations for embarking on this project stems from my own desire to learn the game through personal game experience.
+Moreover, I envision actively using this application personally to elevate my own performance in poker, proving my commitment to creating a program that is both practical and rewarding.

 ## Scope
 Features that will be implemented into this program will be as follows: